 We conducted a survey in France to see if these costs could be reimbursed without tax and social security costs.
 They couldn’t – the company wasn’t willing to adopt too aggressive a stance on the subject.
 A company could provide a uniform free of tax but the ladies didn’t want to wear a uniform.

-Eventually we recommended that the sales staff be given a “Prime de Coiffure” — Euro105 per month at the time.
+Eventually we recommended that the sales staff be given a “Prime de Coiffure”.
 It was/is taxable and subject to tax and French social charges (including the 46%+ Employer social charges).
 The recommendation was accepted and of course it had to be paid too to the male staff although their costs were perhaps not as great as those of their female colleagues.